-2.28 General and public holiday entitlements are in section 13 Annual leave and general public holidays.
+2.28 General and public holiday entitlements are in section 13.
 These include Christmas Day, Boxing Day (26 December) and New Year's Day.
-When any of these holidays falls on a Saturday or Sunday arrangements will need to be made to ensure that the right of staff to three public holidays in the Christmas and New Year holiday period is preserved. annex 25 sets out what applies when staff work on general and public holidays in this holiday period.
+When any of these holidays falls on a Saturday or Sunday arrangements will need to be made to ensure that the right of staff to three public holidays in the Christmas and New Year holiday period is preserved.

+Annex 25 sets out what applies when staff work on general and public holidays in this holiday period.